 Roadways in poor surface condition can also increase traffic congestion.
-They can cause drivers to swerve, which can lead to accidents, to drive slowly through the area, reducing travel speeds, or even cause damage to vehicles.
-Map 3.6 shows FFC roadways in poor and very poor surface condition in orange and red respectively.
+They can cause drivers to swerve (which can lead to accidents), to drive slowly through the area (reducing travel speeds), or even cause damage to vehicles.
+Map 4.6 of the Connect QC 2050: Quad Cities Long Range Transportation Plan shows FFC roadways in poor and very poor surface condition in red respectively.
 Looking at the map, one can see there are a number of roads that show up in less than average condition.
 It is important to address these roadways as the number of drivers is continually increasing.
 The map also shows the roadways that are considered to be in fair condition.
 It is important to also address these roadways before they fall into the category of poor surface condition.
-There are a number of roadway improvement projects that include patching, pavement rehabilitation, paving, and resurfacing that appear in the

-FY2017-2020 TIP.
-Map 3.6 is one piece of the puzzle when trying to prioritize road maintenance.
+There are a number of roadway improvement projects that include patching, pavement rehabilitation, paving, and resurfacing that appear in the FY2022-2025 TIP.
+Map 4.6 is one piece of the puzzle when trying to prioritize road maintenance.